tomhillmeyer/capacitimer/README.md

 ![Control](https://github.com/tomhillmeyer/capacitimer/blob/main/assets/screenshots/control.png?raw=true)

 ## How to use

+Short answer: Launch the app and go to `capacitimer.local` in any browser on the same network.

-This app runs a web server at `localhost:80` and `capactimer.local:80`and displays the timer output in the app itself.
+Long answer: This app runs a web server at `localhost:80` and `capactimer.local:80`and displays the timer output in the app itself.

 Since port 80 is HTTP's default, you can access the control and display pages at: